 To further protect your credit, consider a credit freeze.
 This will make it harder for an identity thief to take out debt in your name.

 For all the details on freezing your credit, see our article How to Freeze Your Credit.

 I froze my own credit in late 2017 after the big Equifax hack.
-As I did it, I kept a step by step running list of what I had to do, so I could turn it into this blog post.
-It makes the process easy by walking you through it.
+As I did it, I kept a step by step running list of what I did, so I could turn it into this blog post.
+My checklist makes the process easy by walking you through it.

-If your credit is frozen, and you are staying on top of it at least once a year, it is as protected as it possibly can be.
+If your credit is frozen, and you are staying on top of it at least once a year, your credit is as protected as it possibly can be.

 Let’s get this out of the way right up front – nobody like thinking about death.
 We get that.
 But if you are going to protect your family, you have to be ready for a time when you are not here anymore.
 It is only practical.

 We can at least make it easy by telling you exactly what you need to do.